Malaysian palm giant IOI faces labour abuse allegations in new report

 Malaysia, the world’s second-largest palm oil producer, relies on migrants to produce the edible oil found in products from food to fuel.

-The U.S. CBP has banned three Malaysian companies in the last year, including palm oil producers FGV Holdings (FGVH.KL) and Sime Darby Plantations (SIPL.KL), for allegedly practicing forced labour including abusive working and living conditions.
+The U.S. CBP has banned three Malaysian companies in the last year, including palm oil producers FGV Holdings and Sime Darby Plantations, for allegedly practicing forced labour including abusive working and living conditions.

 Both companies have appointed auditors to evaluate their labour practices and said they would engage with the agency to address the concerns raised.